2008 United States House of Representatives elections in Kentucky

 The 2008 congressional elections in Kentucky were held on November 4, 2008, to determine who would represent the state of Kentucky in the United States House of Representatives.
-Kentucky has six seats in the House, apportioned according to the 2000 United States Census.
-Representatives are elected for two-year terms; those elected will serve in the 111th Congress from January 4, 2009, until January 3, 2011.
+Kentucky has six seats in the House, apportioned according to the 2000 United States census.
+Representatives are elected for two-year terms; those elected were to serve in the 111th Congress from January 4, 2009, until January 3, 2011.
 The election coincides with the 2008 U.S. presidential election.

 The deadline to file to run in the election was January 29, 2008.
 The primary for both parties took place on May 20, 2008.
 The current delegation consists of 2 Democrats and 4 Republicans.

-All incumbents ran for and won reelection.
+With the exception of Ron Lewis, all incumbents ran for and won reelection.